razetime/razetime.github.io/blog/_posts/2022-05-17-srm-things.md

 type: edu
 ---

-A few tips if you're joining SRM VDP.
+Many, many tips if you're joining SRM VDP.

 - SRM VDP is a depressing place.
 If you have the ability to choose, choose a bigger campus.
 Or a different college.
 - Many people prefer to ditch the hostel for a different accomodation.
-I do know the food is not good in the hostel, among other things.
+I do know the food is not amazing in the hostel, among other things.
 - SRM has full college WiFi and you can get it for all your devices at the ERP area of the college.
   It is often spotty, but it's usually faster than mobile data.
 - The lab is open all day, and if there's no class in it, you can just walk into a lab and use the systems there.
-The first lab on the first floor is the only good one.
+The first lab on the first floor is the only good, up-to-date one, since it is used for important exams.
 - All students have a lab username in SRM.
 Your username is your roll no. and your password is "student", usually.
 You can have private sessions and store things on SRM's resources in these accounts.
+- SRM Library provides academic services including paper lookup and plagiarism check that you would otherwise need to pay for.
+You can also rent out previous year papers and projects in SRM, and you should take every liberty to do so when you need a reference.
+The library is much more varied and up-to-date on the online side.
 - Laptops are allowed in class and some teachers do not care as long as you say you are taking notes.
 - Be nice to your lecturers.
 They are also overworked, and they need some cooperation.
 The nicer you are to your lecturers, the nicer they will be on your exams.
 This also applies to research